FabienRoger/Countergen/docs/countergen/usage.rst

 Alternatively, if you just want to print or save the results, directly :py:func:`evaluate_and_print` or :py:func:`evaluate_and_save`

-And that's it! ``countergen`` and ``countergentorch`` provide powerful ways to generate variations, load models easily, and edit them to decrease performance gaps between different categories.
+And that's it! ``countergen`` and ``countergenedit`` provide powerful ways to generate variations, load models easily, and edit them to decrease performance gaps between different categories.
 Click on *Next* to know more.